Skip to main content

 What the sensor finds

-Each scan runs six scanners and emits one structured report: The framework taxonomy separates signal from noise: a bare LLM SDK or a local model runtime only counts as agentic when it’s linked to a genuine agent anchor on the same host, so a plain RAG dependency doesn’t light up your fleet as autonomous agents.
+Each scan runs seven scanners and emits one structured report: The framework taxonomy separates signal from noise: a bare LLM SDK or a local model runtime only counts as agentic when it’s linked to a genuine agent anchor on the same host, so a plain RAG dependency doesn’t light up your fleet as autonomous agents.

 Read-only by design